 Mobile providers need 5G to provide higher speeds and serve more users on their networks.
-And with 5G networks starting to go live in select locations across the country, the technology could soon power the internet of things (IOT) and provide users with high-speed data for streaming voice, video and other applications across all their devices.
+With 5G networks starting to go live in select locations across the country, the technology could soon power the internet of things (IOT) and provide users with high-speed data for streaming voice, video, and other applications across all their devices.

 What Is 5G?